V-Fast/Act/README.md

 - Install the latest version of [Fabric API](https://modrinth.com/mod/fabric-api)

 ## Known Bugs
-- NPC entities do not save
+- Actor entities do not save
-- NPC entity does not have knockback when damaged by entity or player
+- Actor entity does not have knockback when damaged by entity or player
-- `/npc` "*ign*" parameter is not case-sensitive
+- `/actor` "*ign*" parameter is not case-sensitive
+- TPS drops to 0 when loading Actor
+- Actor AI sometimes makes the entity turn on itself (then continues)
+- Actor AI has a hard time with obstacles, and blocks that aren't at his level